microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-list-participants.md

 ---
 title: "List participants"
-description: "Retrieve a list of participant objects in the call."
+description: "Retrieve a list of participant objects in the call."author: "VinodRavichandran"
 ---

 # List participants